30+ Fun and Easy Fundraising Ideas for Kids to Raise More

 Gather enough rubber ducks for everyone who wants to join the race, then number each one.
 Supporters submit a small registration fee to enter the competition, then cheer their numbered duck to the finish line!
 Remember to provide a small prize for the race winner.

-20. Valentine Candygrams
+13. Valentine Candygrams

-People can buy a candygram valentine (a piece of candy and small love note) to support your cause.
+People can buy a candygram valentine (a piece of candy and a small note) to support your cause.
 This token of love is then delivered to the recipient.
 Try offering an alternative to a monetary donation: if kids would instead donate a pair of shoes for the candygram, you can add it to your shoe drive fundraiser.

-21. Used Book Sale
+14. Used Book Sale

-22. Penny Wars
+15. Penny Wars Fundraising

 Penny wars are a perfect kids fundraiser idea to make the most of the natural competitive spirit we develop at a young age.